vs-cristian/react-codegen-cli/README.md

 ## Get started

-`react-codegen` will look for a [configuration file](#configration-file) in root folder and use it if available.
+`react-codegen` will look for a [configuration file](#configuration-file) in root folder and use it if available.
-If no config file is found it will fallback to a default configuration.
+If no config file found it will fallback to a default configuration.

 The following command can be used to generate code:
 ```sh